 You can specify the location as a longitude-latitude coordinate pair, a Military Grid Reference System grid location, a Universal Transverse Mercator coordinate, or a U.S. National Grid location.
 Click the Units button to choose the units to use for coordinates.

-- Remember that x is longitude (east/west), and y is latitude (north/south)—the same order in which coordinates are listed in the status bar.
-Spherical coordinates aren't always specified in this order, so make sure you enter longitude first on this dialog box.
+- Remember that x is longitude (east/west), and y is latitude (north/south)—enter the coordinates in the same order in which coordinates are listed in the map status bar.
+Spherical coordinates aren't always specified in this order, so make sure you verify the correct order on this dialog box.
 For example, if someone asks you to plot 17.1325, -60.666 on the map, ask them if these coordinates are in longitude-latitude or latitude-longitude order.
 The only way to tell the order from the coordinates is if they contain E, W, N, S characters to signify the hemisphere.

 - When you're using decimal degrees (DD), degrees decimal minutes (DM), or degrees minutes seconds (DMS), you can enter coordinates using a minus sign before the numeric value to signify the western or southern quadrants or using E, W, N, S characters before or after the numeric values.